Arusha: History

-In the 1960s parts of the movie Hatari! with John Wayne were filmed at Momela Lakes and at Mount Meru.
+In the 1960s, parts of the movie Hatari! with John Wayne were filmed at Momela Lakes and at Mount Meru.

 Arusha has been a crucial city in the history of modern Tanzania.
 Official documents ceding independence to Tanganyika were signed by the United Kingdom at Arusha in 1961.
 The Arusha Declaration was signed in 1967 in Arusha.
 The Arusha Accords were signed at the city of Arusha on 4 August 1993, by representatives of competing factions in the Rwandan civil war.

 The Arusha Peace and Reconciliation Agreement for Burundi was signed on 28 August 2000 as part of a process forging peace in that country through power sharing and establishing a transitional government.

 The January 2015 Arusha Agreement for South Sudan created a framework for the reunification of South Sudan's ruling SPLM party, which had splintered into three creating a humanitarian crisis as fighting between factions intensified.
 It provided that all SPLM members who were dismissed be reinstated to their previous positions and a secret ballot system be adopted.

-In 1994 the UN Security Council decided by its Resolution 955 of 8 November 1994 that Arusha should host the International Criminal Tribunal for Rwanda.
+In 1994, the UN Security Council decided by its Resolution 955 of 8 November 1994 that Arusha should host the ad hoc International Criminal Tribunal for Rwanda.
 The establishment of the tribunal with its foreign employees has influenced the local economy of the city increasing the cost of living for residents.
-The tribunal has downsized due to its closure in 2014, but its legal successor, the International Residual Mechanism for Criminal Tribunals established by United Nations Security Council Resolution 1966, will continue entertaining a branch in Arusha, opening on 1 July 2012.
+The tribunal has downsized due to its closure in 2014, but its legal successor, the United Nations International Residual Mechanism for Criminal Tribunals established by United Nations Security Council Resolution 1966, will continue entertaining a branch in Arusha, opening on 1 July 2012.
 The tribunal indicted 93 individuals and sentenced 62.

-Arusha was officially declared a city on 1 July 2006 by the Tanzanian government.
+The Tanzanian government intended to declare Arusha a city on 1 July 2006, but this was delayed due to pending municipality boundary adjustments.
+Arusha was granted city status on 15 August 2012, with it becoming official on 2 November 2012.

 In 2013, a quarry located in Arusha collapsed and killed 14 miners after heavy rain.